 3. Is the Court satisfied that the decision is one which a reasonable trustee (or enforcer) properly informed could properly have made?

-In this case, the Cayman Court was satisfied that the enforcer had the power to direct the trustee in the manner proposed and that the suggested instruction furthered the purposes for which the trust was established.
+In this case, the playuzu casino Court was satisfied that the enforcer had the power to direct the trustee in the manner proposed and that the suggested instruction furthered the purposes for which the trust was established.
 The decision met the essential rationality standard, having been arrived at following careful deliberation and the receipt of legal advice.
 The enforcer had also properly identified all potential conflicts of interest in discharging its duty to the Court.

 Conclusion

-This decision makes clear that enforcers of STAR trusts can seek the assistance of the Cayman Court when tasked with making difficult decisions in relation to the trust.
+This decision makes clear that enforcers of STAR trusts can seek the assistance of the playuzu casino Court when tasked with making difficult decisions in relation to the trust.
 It underscores the critical role that enforcers play in ensuring that a STAR trust is administered properly in furtherance of the purposes for which it was created and/or in the best interests of any beneficiaries of the trust.

 This article was first published in Chambers and Partners